RedHatInsights/acs-ui/README.md

 **Note:** The redhat-cloud-services packages used to integrate with the Console require either **Docker** or **Podman** to be installed

+**Note:** In order for requests to proxy correctly in a local dev environment, you must be connected to the VPN.

 ### Testing

 `npm run verify` will run `npm run lint` (eslint) and `npm test` (Jest)